Iceland is an expensive country, but it’s possible to travel Iceland on a budget and still have a great time!

 The biggest activity expense for us was taking a ferry to Heimaey Island ($100).
-It’s not on most visitors’ itinerary, but it should be!
+It’s not on most visitors’ itineraries, but it should be!
+It’s one of the most unique things to do in Iceland.
 While we were there we visited the Eldheimar Museum, which was neat, but I would skip it if I went again.

 We saved several hundred dollars by going to Secret Lagoon instead of the more popular Blue Lagoon.
 Tickets were $25 for adults and the kids were free.
 It was an amazing experience.
 You can see the springs with boiling water that flow into the springs, which are known as the oldest swimming hole in Iceland!

 So those are my money-saving tips for Iceland.
 It’s nothing mind-blowing, but I do think Iceland can be seen without emptying your bank account or selling a kidney.
 It’s worth visiting this breathtakingly beautiful country, even if you’re on a budget.

 More Iceland Resources:

 10 thoughts on “How to Travel Iceland on a Budget”

 Amazing tips for savings in Iceland.
 The car rental is such a great tip.
 Those are expensive there.
 I love the tip about the Lagoon as the Blue Lagoon I have heard is expensive.

 Where there free drinks on WOW Air?